 Table 16 calculates the CY 2022 water reconciliation charge using the reconciliation amount derived in Table 15 and the CY 2024 planned untreated water deliveries in AF from Table 2.
 The reconciliation amount is divided by the planned deliveries in the year that the reconciliation charge is proposed to be implemented, which for the CY 2022 charge is CY 2024.
-A negative reconciliation amount signifies that the Agency under-collected from its untreated water customers in CY 2022, meaning a reconciliation charge will be applied to the CY 2024 untreated water rate and future untreated water rates.
+A negative reconciliation amount signifies that the Agency under-collected from its untreated water customers in CY 2022, meaning that a reconciliation charge of \$81 will be applied to the CY 2024 untreated water rate.